diaz3618/vis-code/README.md

-# Rust Code Visualizer
+# Code Visualizer

-A simple visualization tool for exploring Rust (just Rust for now) codebases through interactive diagrams and visual representations.
+A simple visualization tool for exploring Rust and Python codebases through interactive diagrams and visual representations.

 ## Features